lokeshbodas/Customer-and-Sales-Data-Pipeline-using-AWS-PySpark-MySQL/README.md

 - Check logs for errors in the output or log files.
 - Ensure AWS credentials and MySQL access are correct.
 - For Spark issues, verify your Java and Spark installations.

-## License

-This project is for educational purposes.
-See [LICENSE](LICENSE) for details.

----

-For more details and video walkthroughs, visit [YouTube Channel](https://www.youtube.com/channel/UCacvJAgrPTjSEdnZObMzpqQ).